-The earlier a diagnosis of Autism is made, the better the chances are of a person receiving appropriate help and guidance.
-Specialist education and structured support go a long way to making a real difference in the life of the affected individual.
-People with Autism need specialised help to maximise their skills and achieve their full potential as adults.
+Once a diagnosis has been made, there are better chances of a person receiving the appropriate help and support.
+Specialist education, structured support and workplace adaptions can go a long way to making a real difference in the life of the individual.
+Having a diagnosis can also enable others to be more understanding of their difficulties.

 At the Sycamore Trust, we offer a variety of clubs and programmes designed to help children, teenagers and young adults with ASD, from as young as two years old.